crahan/HolidayHackChallenge2019/docs/scripts/capteha_api.py.md

     # Can use queues and threading to spead up the processing
     q = queue.Queue()

-    # Going to interate over each of our images.
+    # Going to iterate over each of our images.
     for image in images:
         img_uuid = image['uuid']
         img_base64 = image['base64']